steemfiles/ecency-vision/README.md

 ##### Start website in dev

-In testing your need a reverse-proxy server to receive on port 80 and then proxy for ports 2997-3000 as described in the configuration file.
+In testing you will need a reverse-proxy server to receive on port 80 and then proxy for ports 2997-3000 as described in the configuration file.
+You need to make a symlink from `proxy.apache-conf` into `/etc/apache2/sites-enabled`.

-`$ make`
+`$ make;`
 `$ node private-api/build/private-api-server.js &`
+`$ node private-api/build/relayserver.js &`
-`$ node private-api/build/relayserver.js & node private-api/build/promoter.js &`
+`$ node private-api/build/promoter.js &`
 `$ yarn start`

 For website development Change `HIVE_SIGNER_APP` in `src/client_config.ts` to an account that you control.
 This account must have it's APP_SECRET with Hive Signer.
 This environment variable `HIVESIGNER_CLIENT_SECRET` must be set to this secret.
 Additionally, @hivesigner must be given posting authority for said account.
-If that HIVE_SIGNER_APP happens to be 'ecency.app', then you'll need the APP_SECRET that corresponds to that app.
+If that `HIVE_SIGNER_APP` happens to be 'ecency.app', then you'll need the `APP_SECRET` that corresponds to that app.

 You'll be able to view it at port 80.